javiersanzgarcia/configsBackUp/README.md

 #### WIP

 - Test NeoTerm and integration.
-- Revisit configuration for eslint and multirepos
+- Revisit configuration for eslint and multirepos.
+- Amplified snippets configurations